Mycorrhiza

 In a mycorrhizal association, the fungus colonizes the host plant's root tissues, either intracellularly as in arbuscular mycorrhizal fungi, or extracellularly as in ectomycorrhizal fungi.
 The association is normally mutualistic.
 In particular species, or in particular circumstances, mycorrhizae may have a parasitic association with host plants.

 Definition

 A mycorrhiza is a symbiotic association between a green plant and a fungus.
 The plant makes organic molecules by photosynthesis and supplies them to the fungus in the form of sugars or lipids, while the fungus supplies the plant with water and mineral nutrients, such as phosphorus, nitrogen, or zinc, taken from the soil.
 Mycorrhizas are located in the roots of vascular plants, but mycorrhiza-like associations also occur in bryophytes and there is fossil evidence that early land plants that lacked roots formed arbuscular mycorrhizal associations.
 Most plant species form mycorrhizal associations, though some families like Brassicaceae and Chenopodiaceae cannot.
 Different forms for the association are detailed in the next section.
 The most common is the arbuscular type that is present in 70% of plant species, including many crop plants such as cereals and legumes.

+History of research

+Mycorrhizal fungi were first formally described and named in 1885 by German botanist A.B.
+Frank, who coined the term "mycorrhiza".

+Earlier observations by others also contributed to understanding these root-fungal associations.
+In 1881, Franciszek Kamieński had shown that the plant Monotropa hypopitys relied on fungi from neighboring trees for nutrition, highlighting fungal dependency.
+Noël Bernard established in 1899 that orchids like Neottia nidus-avis require a specific fungus for seed germination.

+In the 20th century, researchers expanded understanding of mycorrhizal diversity and prevalence across plant families.
+Paleobotanists working on the Rhynie chert fossils demonstrated that mycorrhizal-like associations existed 407 million years ago in early land plants.

+Laccaria bicolor became the first ectomycorrhizal fungus to have its genome sequenced in 2008, revealing the genetic basis of symbiosis through gene duplications and specialized secreted proteins.
+This work opened the molecular era of mycorrhizal research.